 NY-26

-This bill officially designates the U.S. Postal Service facility located at 1200 William Street, Room 200, in Buffalo, New York, as the "William J. Donovan Post Office Building."
-Basically, it's a name change for a specific post office.
+Ever wonder how buildings get their names?
+This new bill is a straightforward administrative move, officially designating the U.S. Postal Service facility at 1200 William Street, Room 200, in Buffalo, New York, as the “William J. Donovan Post Office Building.”
+It's less about new services or changing your mail delivery, and more about giving a federal building a formal identity.